 Then, another huge opportunity emerged.
 Netflix approached us about helping them rework their YouTube strategy.
 Similar to many brands, they had been thinking of YouTube as a great place to host trailers, promo content, etc., but knew if they created the right strategy, they could quickly build up their subscribers and own a bigger slice of the social conversation pie.

 Taking many of our learnings from the work we did with Under Armour, we looked at how Netflix could take the amazing content they are already producing and repackage it in a way that YouTube audiences would love.
 This led to many formats that are native to the YouTube platform like supercuts, Yule Log videos, and countdowns.
 We were able to zero in on what worked, refining our approach until we had a well-oiled machine, capable of pumping out multiple videos per week.
 The views poured in fast: hundreds of thousands accumulating into millions.

-Needless to say, conquering the branded YouTube world wouldn’t have been possible without having a video production team in New York.
 As we continue to work with brands helping them shape their YouTube strategies, there are a number of learnings our producers have helped uncover that help make a rollout successful.

 1. Experiment with your programming

 Program diverse content and nail down the production specifics behind each idea.
 Producers can often think up a way to execute a certain look or style while working within the constraints of a budget, making more experiments possible.

 Frequency and consistency are key, and those are almost impossible to pull off without the steady guidance of a production team.
 Whatever your budget, make sure producers ensure you can hit a daily/weekly/monthly posting schedule that will build a consistent YouTube audience.

 3. Longer is better